alibaba/ice/packages/plugin-miniapp/README.md

 # @ice/plugin-miniapp

-ICE plugin to enable miniapp development.
+ice.js plugin to enable miniapp development.

+See [documentation](https://v3.ice.work) for more details.